ravirun/misfit-ravi/README.md

 ---

 *Building something timeless, one video at a time.*
-*Monday, Week 1, January 2029 - Mega Creator Phase*
+*Tuesday, Week 1, January 2029 - Mega Creator Phase*